Lightning Column: Leonel Rocha's campaign

 The loyalist persecution in Santa Catarina was led by colonel Eliziario Paim, commanding the 13th and 14th BCs, an infantry regiment from Curitiba, the 9th Machine Gun Company, the Public Force of Santa Catarina and the 2nd Battalion of the Public Force of São Paulo.
 Leonel Rocha's next objective was Campos Novos, where he was defeated on 12 December.
 (Note: As for the itinerary, Aragão 2021 states that it first passed through Canoinhas and Curitibanos, while Cabral 1937 lists Ouro Verde and Curitibanos.
 Ribeiro 1953 simply mentions a movement by Canoinhas towards the Santa Catarina–Rio Grande do Sul border.)
 From there, he headed east and passed through São Joaquim on the 26th.
 According to a local report, there were around 180 rebels.
 Four days later, 200 police officers from Santa Catarina arrived in the town.

 On 3 January, colonel Paim defeated the rebels on Cedro Hill, near São Joaquim.
 There were no deaths, but the column left behind some of its supplies and cavalry, and several of its officers were taken prisoner.
 The rebels advanced against Bom Retiro, but were repelled along the way, fighting in Urubici.
 There were only 15 men left in Leonel Rocha's column.
 Returning to Rio Grande do Sul via Bom Jesus, the commander passed through Erechim and crossed the Uruguay River into exile in Argentina.

 On 21 January, a group of Auxiliary Corps (3rd, 6th, 18th, 26th and a wing of the 30th) began a loyalist offensive in the Erechim region.
 They were commanded by lieutenant colonel João de Deus Canabarro Cunha, assigned to this mission by the command of the 3rd Military Region.
 According to this commander, "the rebels, in large groups of 600 men, more or less, were located in the region of the Tapir lake, Douradinho river, Votouro, with advances in different directions".
 The narrative by Aldo Ladeira Ribeiro, a historian of the Military Brigade, does not mention or associate these groups with Leonel Rocha.

 After some fighting, until the 30th resistance became weak, and from then on there was only persecution of refugees.
-From the Military Brigade's point of view, "with these operations, the unpatriotic revolutionary movement that, in July 1924, had broke out in the capital of the great Bandeirante State [São Paulo] came to a complete end".
+From the Military Brigade's point of view, "with these operations, the unpatriotic revolutionary movement that, in July 1924, had broken out in the capital of the great Bandeirante State [São Paulo] came to a complete end".